 Greetings from LCNB’s President!

-This has been a busy and exciting year for the Literacy Coalition as we continue to advance our mission to provide leadership to advance literacy, life-long learning and essential skills for all citizens through partnerships and collaboration with others.
+This has been a very productive year for the Literacy Coalition as we carry out our mission to provide leadership to advance literacy, lifelong learning and essential skills for all citizens though partnerships and collaboration with others.

 As an organization, we deliver ongoing literacy programs to our community.
-Over the past year, these programs and initiatives have included Family Literacy Day, the Adult Learner’s Writing Contest, book giveaways contests and distribution of our “Let’s Learn!” booklet for parents in both official languages.
+Over the past year, these programs and initiatives have included Family Literacy Day, the Adult Learner’s Writing Contest, book giveaway contests, distribution of our “Let’s Learn!” booklet for parents and PGI grant distributions.
 Through our meetings, newsletter and social media, we share knowledge, information and best practices about literacy which result in better delivery of programs.

-I’d like to recognize the incredible efforts from everyone on the Literacy Coalition team over the past year.
-Thank you to our Executive Director, Lynda Homer, and her dedicated staff: Nada Ratmi, Communications officer, Susan Yarom, Administrative Assistant, Dianne Leger, ESAF project manager, Sherri Deveau, ESAF project coordinator, Guylaine April, OLMC project coordinator and our former Communications Directors, Katie Fife, who has returned to her studies and our current Communications Director, Peter Jewett who joined us in May of 2020.
+We would like to express our appreciation for the incredible efforts of everyone on the Literacy Coalition team over the past year.
+Thank you to our dedicated staff: Susan Yarom, Administrative Assistant, Dianne Léger, ESAF project manager, Sherri Deveau, ESAF project coordinator, Guylaine April, OLMC project coordinator and our former Communications Directors, Katie Fife, who has returned to her studies and our current Communications Director, Peter Jewett who joined us in May of 2020.

 President, Literacy Coalition of New Brunswick